grap/odoo-addons-intercompany-trade/README.md

 odoo-addons-it
 ==============

-This project contains extra-addons modules for the project Odoo, to manage Integrated Trade into Odoo.
+This project contains extra-addons modules for the project Odoo, to manage Intercompany Trade into Odoo.